In this shakedown of the top project management tools — Trello vs Asana vs Toggl Plan — find out which tool will work best for your business.

 Toggl Plan pricing is as simple as the product.

-It comes with only two price plans — a free plan and a premium plan.
+It comes with a free plan for solo users and a premium plan for teams and businesses.
 Here’re the major differences between these plans:

-- The free plan is limited to 5 users.
+- The free plan is limited to solo users.

 - Get week, month, and quarter timeline zoom levels in the free plan.
-The premium plan also has an annual zoom level.
+The paid plan also has an annual zoom level.

 - Tasks can be assigned to multiple team members in the premium plan.

-- In the premium plan project plans can be marked as favorites for quick access.
+- In paid plans project plans can be marked as favorites for quick access.

 Is Toggl Plan the right project management tool for you?